phillc73/pinhooker/README.md

 [Submit issues here](https://github.com/phillc73/pinhooker/issues).

-There are some known data issues in the included `bloodstockSalesData.csv` file.
+There are some known data issues in the included `bloodstockSalesData.Rds` file.
 Many of these issues are found in the originating data files as supplied by the sale companies.
 However, there are some errors with older Tattersalls Ireland data which needs to be addressed.
 Please see relevant [issue](https://github.com/phillc73/pinhooker/issues) for details.

 ### To Do